How Do Chapter 7 and 13 Bankruptcy Affect My Credit?

-A considered review of your financial situation and knowledgeable advice about your legal options are among the services that Sasser Law Firm provides people in the Triangle and across North Carolina.
+Sasser Law Firm can provide you with knowledgeable advice about your legal options if you are considering bankruptcy.
+We proudly represent clients in the Triangle and across North Carolina.
 Contact us today to learn about your options for getting out of debt.

 What You Need to Know About Credit Reports